Inference for Multi-Dimensional High-Frequency Data: Equivalence of Methods, Central Limit Theorems, and an Application to Conditional Independence Testing: Proofs of Section

+With the covariances for different subsample frequencies above we obtain a stable central limit theorem for vectors spanning over finite sets of different frequencies.
+The Cram\'{e}r-Wold device implies central limit theorems for linear combinations of the components.
+The final stable limit theorem

-Similar results hold for $\Gamma_{14}^n,\Gamma_{23}^n,\Gamma_{24}^n$.
-Thereby we conclude the signal term of \eqref{covms}. $\mathfrak{D}^{\alpha}$ is a constant showing up in the asymptotic discretization variance depending on the weights, where for the standard weights \eqref{cubweights} or cubic kernel $\mathfrak{D}^{\alpha}=13/70$.
-Eventually, we also obtain the general form of the asymptotic discretization variance of the one-dimensional estimator.\\ The addend induced by market microstructure noise in the multi-scale estimator \eqref{ms} is
+is concluded by extending this to infinitely many subsample frequencies adopting the analogous step from \cite{zhang} for the univariate multi-scale estimator.
+Thereby we conclude the signal term of \eqref{covms}. $\mathfrak{D}^{\alpha}$ is a constant showing up in the asymptotic discretization variance depending on the weights, where for the standard weights \eqref{cubweights} or cubic kernel $\mathfrak{D}^{\alpha}=13/70$. \\ Next, consider the noise term

 The last two sums lead for the non-adjusted multi-scale estimator \eqref{ms} to the negative bias by noise and end-effects.
-We have focused on the bias and an adjusted corrected estimator in Section \ref{sec:3} and will concentrate on the adjusted non-biased version in the sequel.
-The first inner sum on the right-hand side does not depend on $i$ and vanishes since $\sum_{i=1}^{M_n^{(12)}}\alpha_i/i=0$.
-The covariances of the remaining uncorrelated addends contribute to the total covariance due to noise perturbation.
+The first inner sum on the right-hand side above does not depend on $i$ and the term vanishes since $\sum_{i=1}^{M_n}\alpha_i/i=0$.
+The variance-covariance matrices of the remaining uncorrelated addends contribute to the total variance-covariance matrix due to noise perturbation.
+As the noise variance-covariance matrix $\mathbf{H}$ is fixed, we may work conditional on $X$ and consider covariances directly instead of conditional covariances as for the discretization part.
 Denote the constant limits